-You can see that it starts off with a question of a problem.
+You can see that it starts with the question of a problem.
 Then it explains how the post will solve the problem.

 With this introduction, the reader will know what to expect.
-If they are having a difficult time writing blog posts, they will find a solution in this article.
+If they have difficulty writing blog posts, they will find a solution in this article.

 At this point, you have a beginning and a middle.
 Now you will need to wrap it up.

 The ending is where you will provide a summary or conclusion of your content with a call to action.
 The summary or conclusion should refresh what the reader has just read.
-The call to action is explaining what you would like your readers to do next.
+The call to action explains what you would like your readers to do next.

-Many art bloggers miss this important part of the post.
+Many art bloggers miss this vital part of the post.

-You want to guide your reader to either purchase a product, join your email list, read other content, engage with the post, share the post or whatever your mission is for your blog.
+You want to guide your reader to purchase a product, join your email list, read other content, engage with the post, share the post, or whatever your mission is for your blog.

-The reader will not do what you would like them to do if you do not make it easy for them.
+The reader will not do what you would like them to do if you do not make it easy.

 A call to action could look like: